tz2524/femr/Change-Request-Log/Change-Request-Log.md

 3 | We navigated to the html template file of 'research' view (`./app/femr/ui/views/admin/research/index.scala.html`) via IDE project tree view window. | According to common sense of web framework, there should a template file of the edit page.
 And it turned out there does is a template html file.
 4 | We searched keywords 'Export Data' in the template html file, and find the button dom.
 But no lucky, can't see what action the button triggers. |
 5 | We made an assumption that the button fires an Javascript function.
 So we went to the browser, used the browser developing tool to find out the dom id of the 'Export Data' button, then search the id ('export-button') as keywords in all Javascript files of this webpage.
 We finally found out that the button does fire a Javascript function which just simply submits the form with id 'graph-options'. | Here we used some acknowledge of Javascript and jQuery which we didn't record much details.
-6 | We went back to the html template file of 'research' view (`./app/femr/ui/views/admin/research/index.scala.html`) and searched the form with id 'graph-options', and we finally found out that CSV files comes from `ResearchController.exportPost`.
-We put class `ResearchController` into the initial impact set. | Successfully located CSV exporting concept location.
+6 | We went back to the html template file of 'research' view (`./app/femr/ui/views/admin/research/index.scala.html`) and searched the form with id 'graph-options', and we finally found out that CSV files comes from `ResearchController.exportPost()`. |
+7 | In `ResearchController.exportPost()`, we found out that it only simply returns response along with the CSV file.
+CSV file actually comes from interface method: `IResearchService.retrieveCsvExportFile()`.
+We used IDE 'navigate to implementations' tool navigated to class `ResearchService` which implements method `retrieveCsvExportFile()`. |
+8 | We looked into `ResearchService` a little bit, it has a private method `createResearchExportItem()` which is in charge of adding fields for every CSV row.
+We put class `ResearchService` into our initial impact set. | Successfully located CSV exporting concept location.

 ### Database Structure